Overview of Tennessee Taxes

 Tax rates are calculated by the County Commission, depending on the funding needs of local government bodies and the total value of assessed property in a district.

-Rates are expressed as mills – dollars per thousand of assessed value.
+Rates are expressed as dollars per $100 of assessed value.
 If your mill rate is $3.00 and your assessed value is $25,000, your total taxes will be $750 per year.

-The effective rate on a property is the amount of taxes paid as a percentage of market value (not assessed value).
+The effective rate on a property is the amount of taxes paid as a percentage of home value, not assessed value.
 The table below shows average effective rates for every county in Tennessee, as well as median annual tax payments and median home value.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|